DinoChiesa/Apigee-Java-XOP-Handler/README.md

 ## License

-This material is Copyright 2018-2020 Google LLC.  and is licensed under the [Apache 2.0 License](LICENSE).
+This material is Copyright 2018-2021 Google LLC and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the Java code as well as the API Proxy configuration.